zellwk/zellwk.com/src/posts/2019-09-25-async-await-express.md

 })
 ```

 If you did not write a custom error handler yet, Express will handle the error for you with its default error handler.
 (Though I recommend you write a custom error handler.
-You can learn more about it [here]()).
+You can learn more about it [here][2]).

 Express's default error handler will: